BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 respond to unexpected changes in external factors.

-![A text slide detailing Guideline 9 on the valuation and recognition bases of overall solvency needs.
-It specifies that undertakings using methods different from Solvency II must justify their approach by linking it to their specific risk profile, risk tolerance, and business strategy, and must also provide a quantitative estimate of the impact on their solvency assessment.
+![A concise summary of Guideline 9 concerning the valuation and recognition bases for overall solvency needs under Solvency II.
+It specifies that if an undertaking uses bases different from Solvency II, it must explain how these alternatives better align with its specific risk profile, risk tolerance, and business strategy.
+Furthermore, it mandates a quantitative estimation of the impact of these different bases on the overall solvency needs assessment.

 #### Guideline 9 – Valuation and recognition bases of the overall solvency needs
 The undertaking should, if it uses recognition and valuation bases that are different from the Solvency II bases in the assessment of its overall solvency needs, explain how the use of such different recognition and valuation bases ensures better consideration of the specific risk profile, approved risk tolerance limits and business strategy of the undertaking, while complying with the requirement for a sound and prudent management of the business.
 The undertaking should quantitatively estimate the impact on the overall solvency needs assessment of the different recognition and valuation bases in those cases where recognition and valuation bases that are different from the Solvency II bases have been used in the assessment of its overall solvency needs.](#)

 2.39.
 The quantitative estimate of the impact includes all balance sheet effects.